Operation Volcano

 Operation Volcano was a British operation to clear a village that the Taliban were using as a command and control node, consisting of 25 compounds, near the Kajaki hydroelectric dam in February 2007.
-The British troops came from Troops from 42 Commando, Royal Marines and 59 Commando, Royal Engineers.
+The British troops came from 42 Commando, Royal Marines and 59 Commando Squadron Royal Engineers, a squadron drawn from the Royal Engineers but commando trained.
 During the operation, the marines received fire from Taliban forces further in the compounds and from the village of Chinah.
-This threat was neutralized by air assets and Royal Marine's mortars.
+They were killed by British aircraft and the Royal Marine's mortars.
 Operation Volcano was part of the March–May 2007 Operation Achilles.

-Some parts of this operation is described in the documentary Ross Kemp in Afghanistan aired 2008.
+Some parts of this operation are described in the documentary Ross Kemp in Afghanistan, which aired in 2008.